quicwg/base-drafts/draft-ietf-quic-transport.md

 current Probe Timeout (PTO).

-Each endpoint advertises a max_idle_timeout, but the effective value is determined by taking the minimum of the two advertised values.
+Each endpoint advertises a max_idle_timeout, but the effective value at an endpoint is computed as the minimum of the two advertised values.
 By announcing a max_idle_timeout, endpoints commit to initiating an immediate close ({{immediate-close}}) if it abandons a connection prior to the effective value.